 I have been counselling couples now for quite a few year.
 What I have found is that when both people in a relationship still care deep down about each other, then given the space and the right environment then they can improve their relationship - even after affairs.
 Couples tend to have less sessions than individuals averaging about 4 sessions, which might be equivalent to about 4 meals out at a restaurant, is it worth it?
 You decide.

 If you've not seen a counsellor or used a counselling service in the past it might be hard as to know where to start.
-I would recommend using two on-line directories :
+I would recommend using this online directory :

 However, don't just go and see anyone, give your therapy some thought and go with who you like the sound of and then also check their experience and qualifications.
 This is going to be a very personal relationship and you'll want to get it right.
 If you don't put something into finding someone to match you personally you will be doing yourself a discredit, and therapy may not work out how you'd hoped.